huggingface/transformers/examples/research_projects/codeparrot/README.md

 _Note:_ We originally trained the tokenizer on the unprocessed train split of the dataset `transformersbook/codeparrot-train`.

 ## Training
 The models are randomly initialized and trained from scratch.
-To initialize a new model you can run
+To initialize a new model you can run:

 ```bash
 python scripts/initialize_model.py